Sanna Lehtonen, PhD, professor

 I have earned my Medical Doctor degree in the Technological Institute of Santo Domingo, Dominican Republic, followed by Master´s degree in biomedical research from the University of Navarra, Spain.
 In Navarra, I worked in Prof. Frühbeck´s laboratory defining the role of immunological response in non-alcoholic fatty liver disease and type 2 diabetes.
 Currently, my work focuses on the development of new treatments for type 2 diabetes and diabetic kidney disease.
 In particular, my work concentrates on proteins and factors affecting insulin sensitivity and energy homeostasis in muscle and proximal tubule cells.

-I have earned my Master’s degree in biochemistry from the University of Helsinki, after which I have been working in cancer research.
-At the moment, my work focuses on finding novel drug leads to treat type 2 diabetes from a library of small molecule compounds.
-The aim is to improve insulin sensitivity and prevent the development of diabetic kidney disease.
-I am also interested in the cellular mechanisms leading to type 2 diabetes and diabetic kidney disease in the muscle and proximal tubule cells.
+I graduated with my master’s degree in Translational Medicine from the University of Helsinki, with the focus in metabolic disorders.
+My PhD work focuses on finding novel drug lead candidates for the treatment of type 2 diabetes and diabetic kidney disease from a library of small molecule compounds.
+The aim is to achieve improvement of insulin sensitivity and renoprotection.
+My interest is especially in the cellular mechanisms leading to insulin resistance and hyperglycaemia in the skeletal muscle and proximal tubule cells.

 Jette-Britt Naams, MSc (Tech), doctoral researcher